|

 When you’re in a rush to quickly store your jalapeños, nothing beats the freezer.
 You can freeze jalapeños whole or chopped, and they will keep for at least 6 months before flavors start to diminish.

-If you want to chop the jalapeños before freezing, I recommend doing a flash freeze to avoid clumping.
+If you want to chop the jalapeños before freezing, I recommend doing a flash freeze to avoid the slices clumping together.
 Always use freezer bags to reduce freezer burn, and use a vacuum sealer if you have one.

 When you’re ready to use the frozen peppers, just take out what you need and cook them straight from frozen.
 They will not lose any of their spiciness, flavor, or nutritional value.